CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 Bucaramanga is away from Barrancabermeja 72 mi (116 km), which take about 3 hours.
 The terrestrial transportation companies Cotaxi, Cootransmagdalena and Lusitania provides low-cost bus tickets for this route, in a variety of schedules for the traveller's comfort.
 Barrancabermeja stands out for its oil production, since the refinery of the city produces a great part of the necessary Colombian production, and besides that there is a museum where you can learn about this industry.
 The weather in Barrancabermeja is tropical and presents rains throughout the year, that descend in December, January and February.
 The average temperature of the environment is 82.4 °F (28 °C), so it's recommended to pack light and at ease clothes and have always an umbrella by hand.

-Why book Bucaramanga to Barrancabermeja bus with redBus?
+Why book a Bucaramanga a Barrancabermeja bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Bucaramanga to Barrancabermeja.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Bucaramanga to Barrancabermeja.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Bucaramanga is situated at 959 m a.s.l. in an area that used to be populated by the indigenous guanes, being in close proximity with other tribes such as the chibchas, chitarreros, laches and muiscas.
 Bucaramanga was established as a native town in 1622 and some mines were operated by the spaniards were established in the neighboring areas.During the XIXth century the town formally became a "Villa".
 At the end of that century it endured political struggles between craftsmen and traders, while during the XXth it had to endure the misery left over from the Thousand Day's War.
 The city managed to thrive and became one of the most important cities in modern Colombia.
 Its touristic atractions and hotel enterprises made the city grow and is now known as the "Pretty City".
 It also has very atractive parks, which earned the nickname "The City of Parks".